Investigation and Court Procedures

-A male person under 7 years of age cannot be convicted of rape, because he is conclusively presumed to be incapable of having sexual intercourse.
-This is in line with the general rule that no act or omission done or made by a person under the age of 7 years is an offence.
+The age of criminal responsibility is currently 10 years of age.
 Where a person under the age of 14 is charged with any offence, it still must be proved that he had sufficient capacity to know that the act or omission was one which he ought not to do or make.

 Rape in Marriage

 The fact that an accused person is married to the complainant is not a bar to a conviction for rape.